BritishPandaChick/100-days-of-code/log.md

 **Thoughts** I did a little debugging on the testimonial slider.
 I found a few spelling errors with the currentIndex variable.
 However it didn't fix the problem.
 I decided to take a break and build something for Halloween.
 I decided to make a CSS pumpkin for Halloween.
 I found a tutorial on codeplayer.com and tried coding along with the tutorial.
 I made a few errors.
 Most of these errors were for the eyes and mouth where I mixed up numbers for the border-radius property.
 Some of the properties had 0 0 100% 0 for both sides when only side needed this number combination.
 Once I made the combination 0 0 0 100%, the mouth started to even out instead of looking like a physical copy.

 **Link(s) to work**: [Codeplayer.com CSS Pumpkin](https://codepen.io/BritishPandaChick/full/WXvYqV/)

+### Day 77: November 1, 2017

+**Today's Progress**: Made blinking holiday lights using HTML & CSS.

+**Thoughts** I'm still trying to get familiar with some of the CSS properties especially ones which have the -webkit.
+The biggest mistake I made was not naming my ul tag strand at the beginning of the project.
+I was concentrated on making sure I had the right number of li tags and getting the right numbers for the box shadow properties that I forgot to name the ul class strand.
+Once I realized my error, I was able to quickly fix it.
+I still don't quite understand the :nth-child and how it works in CSS.
+I'll see if CSS tricks has some tips or do some research on Google to learn more.

+**Link(s) to work**: [Codeplayer.com CSS Blinking Holiday Lights](https://codepen.io/BritishPandaChick/full/wPKrGW/)